Restaurants

 INSIDER INTEL:

-• If Nonna’s lasagne makes an appearance on the specials board, don’t overthink it
+• If Nonna’s lasagne makes an appearance on the specials board, you're about to have the best lasange of your life

 • There’s a dog-friendly outdoor area, so four-legged dinner dates are welcome too